Citation, DOI & article data

 History and etymology

-"Nephrostomy" is a combination of "nephros" (kidney) and "stoma" (mouth), i.e. an opening into the kidney.
+"Nephrostomy" is derived from a combination of the classical Greek terms "nephros" (kidney) and "stoma" (mouth), i.e. an opening into the kidney.